Best 4K Projectors (2026)

 BenQ GP520 vs Epson Home Cinema 2350

-Both sit under $1,500.
+Both sit around $1,000 or less (the GP520 has dropped to ~$749, the Epson 2350 to ~$1,053).
 The GP520 is a compact 4LED smart cube with Google TV and HDMI 2.1; the Epson 2350 is a bulkier 3LCD that eliminates DLP rainbow artifacts and has more lens shift.
-The GP520 is the better single-box living-room pick; the Epson wins for image accuracy in a darker room. [src2, src7]
+The GP520 is the better-value single-box living-room pick; the Epson wins for image accuracy in a darker room. [src2, src7]

 Pick the GP520 if: you want a smart, compact 4K projector under $1,500.